armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 which advertises obfuscation of class names and method names as a feature.

-This makes rules generated from binary `.dex` files not very well suited.
-It is much better to create rules from source code and focus on other identifiers, such as the strings embedded in `.dex` files.
+This makes rules generated from binary `.dex` files not very well suited as there will be a lot of junk.
+Results will be much better with rules created from source code with other identifiers than class names or method names, such as the strings embedded in `.dex` files.

 ## Source code processor

 The source code processor is split into two scripts:

-`bang_extract_identifiers.py` extracts identifiers from source code files and writes these identifiers, with associated metadata, to output files as JSON.
+1. `bang_extract_identifiers.py` - extracts identifiers from source code files and writes these identifiers, with associated metadata, to output files as JSON.
-The script `yara_from_source.py` takes these JSON output files and generates YARA rule files.
+2. `yara_from_source.py` - takes JSON output files from step 1 and generates
+   YARA rule files.

 ### `bang_extract_identifiers.py`